Space & Move Management

 What does occupancy rate mean?

-Specifically, occupancy rate refers to the amount of space you actually use/occupy in your office building or other corporate real estate, compared to the amount of space you own/lease.
-It is typically measured in people per square footage.
-Your occupancy rate shows you how much space you’re actually using, versus how much space is left sitting unoccupied.
+Specifically, occupancy rate measures the amount of space you actually use in your office building or other corporate real estate compared to the amount of space you own/lease.
+It is typically measured in people per square footage or as a percentage.

 And given the amount of energy and resources that go into building management, cutting back on space also has the potential to dramatically improve a company’s carbon footprint.